 Review Panel Designation

 All applications must be submitted to one of the 18 discipline-based Review Panels (see the RF website for the complete list of Review Panels).
 Each Panel will be composed of a Chair and four or more additional faculty members.
 Traditional A and B Award applications are subject to review only by the discipline-based Review Panel to which they are submitted.
 Enhanced Award applications will receive two expert reviews, with the final selection to be made by the University Committee on Research Awards (UCRA), which is comprised of the Review Panel Chairs.

 PIs must choose one discipline-based Review Panel to which the PI will submit his/her application; however, UCRA reserves the right to transfer an application to a different Review Panel as it deems appropriate.
 Applicants should consult with their Grants Officer or the Program Administrator at the Research Foundation if they have questions about the Review Panels.

 Applicants may apply jointly with a Co-Principal Investigator.
 Co-PIs must create an account through the online application system and complete the My Profile section including identifying their college.
 PIs may then add a "Co-PI" in the Applicants section of the online application.
 Note that CoPIs are not eligible for summer salary or released time.

 Human and Animal Subjects Research

 Applicants who plan to use Human or Animal Subjects in their research must check the applicable boxes on the application form.
-The program will accept only project expenditures incurred during the period when the project's IRB/IACUC approval period and budget period overlap.
+The program will only accept project expenditures incurred during the period when the project's IRB/IACUC approval period and budget period overlap.
 All grant activity involving human or animal subject use (purchases, arrangments, orders, expenses, travel, etc.) must be made during the current grant period and the active IRB/IACUC approval period.
 Travel expenses must be made with current IRB/IACUC approvals, as applicable, regardless of travel dates.
 In addition to incurring costs for travel arrangements, physical travel must occur during the active period of the grant and the IRB/IACUC approval period.